Bird's Eye View Based Pretrained World model for Visual Navigation: Experimental platform and setup

 \subsubsection{Validation dataset from Google Street View}

 Using the Google Street View API, we obtained all the panoramic images from various locations on the USC campus.
-The panoramic images were segmented with a Horizontal Field of View (FoV) of 90 degrees and are manually segregated into different 6 different classes as shown in \ref{fig:4}.
-The validation dataset does not have any temporal sequencing and is primarily focused on having a broader data distribution.
+The panoramic images were segmented with a Horizontal Field of View (FoV) of 90 degrees and are manually segregated into different 6 different classes as shown in Fig. \ref{fig:table_qual}.
+The validation dataset does not have any temporal sequencing and is primarily focused on having a broader and more uniform data distribution across all the classes.
 Due to these reasons, this dataset becomes an optimal choice for evaluating the perception model.